larrubia/MandelbrotPyOpenCL/README.md

 # Bibliography

 - MCKINNEY, WES.
 Python for Data Analysis.
 3rd edition.
-O'Reilly.
-California, 2022.
+California: O'Reilly, 2022.
 - ORTEGA, José Manuel.
 Mastering: Python for Networking and Security.
 2nd edition.
-Packt.
-Birmingham, 2020.
+Birmingham: Packt, 2020.
 - SCARPINO, Matthew.
 OpenCL in action: how to accelarate graphics and computation.
-Manning.
-New York, 2012.
+New York: Manning, 2012.